flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 The `requires` tag denotes an absolute requirement on the property while the `recommends` and `supports` tag is a recommendation of a non-essential requirement.
-Software stores uses this information to categorise apps and show device support information.
+Software stores use this information to categorise apps and show device support information.

 ### Control